Literacy refers to, or functions as,

 Ultimately, as you have no doubt surmised from the above discussion, literacy functions as a signal of how educated someone is with regards to a discourse community’s conventions and expectations.
 If you cannot adjust the register of your communications and use the diction, syntax, genres, and media your audiences expects, then you’ll be judged as uneducated or unprofessional.

 Types of Literacy

+In educational contexts, critical literacy, rather than functional literacy, is the goal.
 Critical literacy is concerned with rhetorical analysis of power relationships.
-Critical literacy engages students in metacognition and self reflection about the Currency, Relevance, Authority, Accuracy, Purpose of knowledge claims.
+Critical literacy engages students in metacognition and self reflection about the currency, relevance, authority, accuracy, and purpose of knowledge claims.

 Digital literacy concerns how individuals navigate and employ digital tools to consume and produce information.